TrumanGIT/True-North/README.md

 Dismemberment Framework — adds real-time dismemberment, adaptive sound effects, and blood physics for visceral realism.

-Sanguine Symphony — enhances impact and atmosphere with cinematic blood splatters, detailed decals, slow-motion finishers, and heavy hit feedback.
+Sanguine Symphony — enhances combat with with brutal visual effects like adaptive blood splatters, detailed decals, HD wound textures, and custom sound design.

 NPC Spell Variance — reworks NPC spell logic so mages use their full arsenal, including support, utility, and rune spells.
 No more mindless fireball spam — enemies now think, adapt, and fight with real strategy.